 So what is the next step?

-Well, is the Supreme Court compelled that they have to take this up now?
+Is the Supreme Court compelled that they have to take this up now?

 No, the Supreme Court has discretionary review, meaning they don't have to take cases, but I don't see how they can avoid this case because it has such national importance.

-They did this big splashy opinion and got the headlines that they wanted and set the precedent they wanted, but they they stayed their disqualification decision, meaning they stopped it.
+They did this big splashy opinion and got the headlines that they wanted and set the precedent they wanted, but they stayed their disqualification decision, meaning they stopped it.

-If Trump files a petition to the Supreme Court, the Colorado Supreme Court stays its decision until the U.S. Supreme Court decides whether whether to take the case or not take the case.
+If Trump files a petition to the Supreme Court, the Colorado Supreme Court stays its decision until the U.S. Supreme Court decides whether to take the case or not take the case.

 And so this just shows that these four Democrats on the Colorado Supreme Court were playing political games with their ruling.

-We're probably gonna go past January 5th.
+We're probably going to go past January 5th.

 So this ruling is just something that makes Democrats feel good.